Samuel Roskelley papers

 Immediate Source of Acquisition

-This collection of material regarding Roskelley and the Roskelley Family was deposited in the Hatch Memorial Room at Merrill Library as part of the Cache Valley Historical Society's archive by R. Welling Roskelley.
-Later the archive was donated to the Department of Special Collections by the president of the Cache Valley Historical Society, S. George Ellsworth.
-Originally part of CVHS COLL MSS 43; processed in 1976; separated in Nov 1981.
+This collection of material regarding Roskelley and the Roskelley family was deposited in the Hatch Memorial Room at the Merrill Library as part of the Cache Valley Historical Society's archive by R. Welling Roskelley.
+Later the archive was donated to Special Collections and Archives by the president of the Cache Valley Historical Society, S. George Ellsworth.
+It was originally part of CVHS COLL MSS 43, processed in 1976, and separated in November 1981.

-In 2015 the collection was reprocessed to accommodate new donations.
-These donations include the map in Box 2, Folder 5, which was donated to USU Special Collections by Richard Saunders in 2015, as well as the items in Box 3, which were donated to USU Special Collections by Gaylen and Elaine Ashcroft in 2015.
+In 2015, the collection was reprocessed to accommodate new donations.
+These donations include the map in Box 2, Folder 5, which was donated to the USU Special Collections and Archives by Richard Saunders in 2015, as well as the items in Box 3, which were donated to the USU Special Collections and Archives by Gaylen and Elaine Ashcroft in 2015.
 The family history material in Box 7 was donated by Favell Plant in 2006.

 The two deeds in box 6, folder 5 were donated by Richard Saunders in 2018.